straubt1/tfx/site/docs/commands/workspace.md

 ## `tfx workspace list`

+List workspaces available for a given Organization.

+Using the `--all` flag allows returning to all Organizations available to the provided API Token.

+Additionally there are several filters available, these can be used independently or in combination.

-Using the `--search` flag allows filtering by workspaces with a given string.
+Using the `--search` flag allows filtering by workspace name with a given string.

+Using the `--repository` flag allows filtering by workspaces connected to a given repository Identifier (example: straubt1/tfe-workspace-seed).

 Using the `--run-status` flag allows filtering by workspaces with a current run with a given status (full list of available run statuses can be found [here](https://www.terraform.io/docs/cloud/api/run.html#run-states)).